-Karen R. Keen is an instructor and Ph.D.
-Candidate in Judaism and Christianity in Antiquity at Marquette University.
-She earned her B.S. from Corban University, M.S. from Western Oregon University, M.A. from Western Seminary, and Th.M. from Duke University Divinity School.
-Keen blogs at Interpreting Scripture.
+Karen R. Keen has taught students at Marquette University and Wake Technical Community College.
+She earned her B.S. from Corban University (formerly Western Baptist College), M.S. from Western Oregon University, M.A. from Western Seminary, and Th.M. from Duke University Divinity School.
+She also conducted postgraduate research at Marquette University in the area of Judaism and Christianity in Antiquity.
+Keen blogs at karenkeen.com.

 How did you decide to become a biblical scholar?
 Share your autobiographical journey.